krunalgedia/krunalgedia.github.io/README.md

 • Implemented an end-to-end data science pipeline (incl. decision tree ensembles & neural network classifiers) for (~TB) datasets on the distributed HPC cluster.

-• Developed a custom Graph Neural Network Node Classification model having both node and edge features with MLP as Message Passing function coupled with Multiplicative Attention to reduce ~60% statistical error in our results.
+• Developed a custom Graph Neural Network Node Classification model with node and edge features, MLP as Message Passing function coupled with Multiplicative Attention to reduce ~60% statistical error in our results.

 • Developed a custom Quantile Regression Algorithm to regress data quantiles to reduce systematic error in several associated scientific results.